mware-nyc/jobs/bg.md

 - Infrastructure & Network Security
 - Resilience & Continuity

 Each domain represents a distinct area of operational focus.
-As we review each, we use the lenses to guide discussion: What’s working?
+Applying the lenses we'll uncover: What’s working?
 What’s risky?
 What’s cultural?
 What’s measurable?
 What’s executable?

 ### 🔍 Focus Questions

-To help stakeholders engage meaningfully, we also ask:
+To start, some questions to consider against the above domains:

 - Where do you see the biggest opportunity for impact if we made security improvements?
 - Which domain gets the most discussion or attention internally right now?